Instruction-Free Tuning of Large Vision Language Models for Medical Instruction Following: Introduction

-\emph{Instruction-free tuning} refers to fine-tuning LVLMs using only image-description pairs (e.g., radiology reports or captions), without relying on any instructions.
-To the best of our knowledge, this is the first work to formalize address this task for instruction-tuned LVLMs.
-However, fine-tuning a model without human-curated instructions introduces additional challenges, particularly when it relies on the inherent properties of paired raw data as text instructions (e.g., \emph{``Describe this medical scan''}), regardless of whether LLMs are used during dataset construction \cite{li2023llava,chen2024towards}.
-In practice, paired descriptions (e.g., radiology reports or captions) do not perfectly align with the natural response (e.g., \emph{``The image...''}) that would typically follow a conversational instruction (e.g., \emph{``Describe...''}).
-The misalignment between the instruction-description pairs in the fine-tuning and pre-training datasets poses a risk of degrading the instruction-following capability of the pre-trained LVLM.
 Specifically, this may lead to \emph{image-dependence}, where the model loses its pre-trained instruction-following capability and generates fixed-style responses that rely excessively on the image regardless of the given instruction (see Fig. \ref{fig_qual}).
 For instance, a model fine-tuned for report generation may fail to respond to other types of queries (e.g., \emph{``Is the texture typical...''}) and struggle to generalize to question-answering tasks beyond report writing.
-Alternatively, this may result in \emph{instruction-dependence} (or \emph{parameter-dependence}), where the model responds appropriately only to instructions encountered during fine-tuning and fails to generate responses aligned with the fine-tuning data for unseen instructions (instead respond based on the pre-trained knowledge; see other LVLMs in Table \ref{tab_main}).
+Additionally, this may result in \emph{instruction-dependence} (or \emph{parameter-dependence}), where the model responds appropriately only to instructions encountered during fine-tuning and fails to generate responses aligned with the fine-tuning data for unseen instructions (instead respond based on the pre-trained knowledge; see other LVLMs in Table \ref{tab_main}).
 Furthermore, due to the nature of instruction-following LVLMs, instructions seen during fine-tuning are not guaranteed to be provided at inference time, highlighting the importance of preventing overfitting to such instructions.